heavyai/heavydb/docs/source/components/logger.rst

 ``#include "Logger/Logger.h"``

-The HEAVY.AI Logger is based on `Boost.Log`_ with a design goal of being largely, though not completely, backward compatible with `glog`_ in usage, but with additional control over the logging format and other features.
+The HeavyDB logger is based on `Boost.Log`_ with a design goal of being largely, though not completely, backward compatible with `glog`_ in usage, but with additional control over the logging format and other features.

 .. _Boost.Log: https://www.boost.org/libs/log/doc/html/index.html